xiaodongliang/bim360-node.js-issues.api/README.md

 ### Demo 4: Export DWG to PDF (create issue with failure job)
+In this demo, a custom activity of Forge Design Automation will be used to export DWG to PDF.
+To create such activity, follow the steps on [Design Automation API help](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/)

+A Postman scripts are available for creating.
+Input your Forge credential, get token, create dickname, create activity, create activity alias, and finally get all activities to check the final name.
+After the activity is ready, input the activity name to [config](./server/config.js) file

 1. Select one project in the left panel tree.
 2. select source files folder in [Select Source Folder]
 3. select target files folder in [Select Target Folder]